What Your Dollars Support

 Please join the Friends.
 Your membership dollars are important, and will be used to fund our community outreach programs and other mission-driven activities.
 Next year we will continue our informative educational presentation series, assist teachers with incorporating wetland studies into their curricula, and fund the purchase of materials for classroom projects at the wetlands, such as bat and wood duck boxes.

 In 2018/19, the FNPCW purchased 120-acres of wetland property that was threatened by fragmentation and conversion, with generous funding from the Knowles-Nelson Stewardship Program, the Biodiversity Fund and the Four Cedars Environmental Fund of the Duluth Superior Area Community Foundation, the John C. Bock Foundation, the USFWS Joint Venture GLRI program, the Arthur L. and Elaine V. Johnson Foundation, and substantial community contributions from our members.
-The Friends have begun to move forward with ambitious plans to create the Beaver Hollow Education Area.
-We plan to provide safe, convenient access to the wetlands, and utilize a small area of the property for an outdoor environmental learning lab for students and the community.
-Beaver Hollow will be enhanced with a safe, off road parking area capable of accommodating a full-sized school bus, a small, open-sided pavilion sheltering a few picnic tables to accommodate outdoor classroom work, and a crushed gravel walkway connecting them.
+The Friends have begun to move forward with ambitious plans to create the Beaver Hollow Outdoor Education Area.
+We are providing safe, convenient access to the wetlands, and utilizing a small area of the property for an outdoor environmental learning lab for students and the community.
+Beaver Hollow has been enhanced with a safe, off road parking area capable of accommodating a full-sized school bus, a small, open-sided pavilion sheltering a few picnic tables to accommodate outdoor classroom work, and a crushed gravel walkway connecting them.
 The Friends are currently installing a wheelchair accessible boardwalk with a viewing platform at a beaver pond.
 With continued help from you, our generous donors, we plan to install additional boardwalk providing safe access to this remarkable wetland, interpretive signage, an information kiosk, and a composting toilet, at the Beaver Hollow site in 2020.

 Consider becoming a Volunteer and using your time and skills to make a difference in your community.